Best sewing machine brands

 Brother sewing machine ranges

 Brother's range of sewing machines is suitable for beginners right up to professionals.
-The cheapest and most basic model is the L14, which costs around £90 and is aimed at beginners performing basic alterations and repairs.
+The cheapest and most basic model is the L14S, which costs £99 and is aimed at beginners performing basic alterations and repairs.

 Fully computerised sewing machines, such as the Innov-is 35 (£399), are also available.
 These models are aimed at those who have some sewing experience.